Proposed Revisions to the County of Fresno Animal Control Ordinance

 Medical Treatment to Prevent Rabies Following Animal Bites

 Following an animal bite, the victim should seek care from their medical provider immediately.

-You and your health care provider must report the animal bite to the Department of Public Health, Environmental Health Division, Animal Rabies Control Program by calling 559-600-3357 or by mailing or faxing a completed Rabies Control Report form.
+You and your health care provider must report the animal bite to the Department of Public Health, Environmental Health Division, Animal Rabies Control Program by calling 559-600-3357 or by using our new electronic process for reporting.
 The health care provider will determine whether or not treatment to prevent rabies is needed.